PetSafe Swaps & Nutrition

 How much is too much?

-Our general guideline for most healthy cats is Bite-sized portion as a treat..
+Our general guideline for most healthy cats is A trace lick (under half a teaspoon) is unlikely to cause serious harm, though agave nectar's high fructose content is not appropriate for cats..
 Going far beyond that in a single sitting increases the chance of stomach upset, and with safe foods it still adds extra calories that can contribute to weight gain over time.

 Is agave good for cats?

-Absolutely — in sensible portions, this food can support your cat's health because it source of natural nutrients and fiber.
+Absolutely — in sensible portions, this food can support your cat's health because it agave offers no nutritional benefit for cats — felines lack sweet taste receptors and have no dietary need for sugars or sweeteners.
 It still should never replace a complete cat diet made for daily nutrition.

 What warning signs should I watch for?